 - 2 tablespoons olive oil Add to list

-- 1 cup chopped sweet onion Add to list
+- 1 cup chopped sweet onions Add to list

 - 3 cloves garlic, minced Add to list

 - 1 tablespoon Italian seasoning (available in bulk at PCC) Add to list